 Spreadsheets and data entry

-Mike’s rules (suggestions) for data entry with spreadsheets.
-Applies to Microsoft Excel, LibreOffice Calc, and Google Sheets.
+These suggestions are general and apply to Microsoft Excel, LibreOffice Calc, and Google Sheets.
 General principles outlined apply to all spreadsheet apps, including Apple Numbers.

 If multiple reporters of data are involved, then spend time with a data entry form.
 Google Forms is easy to use and it permits linking to Google Sheets.
 Once the form is done, simply add data via the form and the spreadsheet file is automatically populated with your data.